 - Having multiple prescriptions for opioids from different doctors.

 - Downplaying, denying, or covering up drug use.

 Misuse of opioids can result in slowed or shallow breathing, nausea or vomiting, constipation, itchy skin, slurred speech, or confusion.
 Opioids are powerful drugs and if overused or misused, can quickly become problematic.

 Opioid Detox & Rehab

 Opioid detox is one of the first steps of recovery when a client seeks treatment for opioid addiction.
 Before a client can begin addressing the issues surrounding their addiction, they must rid their body of any addictive substances.
 CareForward Health partners with licensed detox facilities which provide medically assisted detox services supervised by compassionate and experienced professionals.
 Clients receive the support they need to work through withdrawal symptoms as safely and comfortably as possible.

 Once the detox process is complete, clients begin opioid rehab at CareForward Health.
 Each client goes through a thorough evaluation to determine their needs and the appropriate level of care.
 An individualized treatment plan is developed that includes a combination of individual and group therapies and counseling, mental health care, emotional workshops, art therapy, self-care, and more.
-There are also options to incorporate religious preferences to further stimulate a more engaging and meaningful recovery process.
+There are also opiate addiction treatment options that incorporate religious preferences to further stimulate a more engaging and meaningful opiate addiction recovery process.